Aurora (comics)

 Aurora (Aurore) (Jeanne-Marie Beaubier) is a superhero appearing in American comic books published by Marvel Comics.
 Created by Chris Claremont and John Byrne, the character first appeared in The Uncanny X-Men #120 (April 1979).
 Aurora is a member of the Canadian superhero team, Alpha Flight.

 Aurora is the twin sister of Northstar and the former lover of Sasquatch and Wild Child.
 The character struggled with a dissociative identity disorder for years leading to two distinctive personalities: the quiet, religious Jeanne-Marie and the outgoing, heroic, uninhibited Aurora.
 Aurora and Northstar worked together for years as part of Alpha Flight, including dealing with Beaubier's struggles with her personality disorders.
 She was briefly a member of the X-Men and also participated in the Weapon X program in an attempt to gain control of her splintered personalities.

-During the Chaos War storyline, Aurora, alongside Northstar, Sasquatch, and Snowbird are reunited with a resurrected Guardian, Vindicator, Shaman, and Marrina, reforming Alpha Flight.
+Aurora would later join teams such as X-Factor and the Marauders during the Krakoan Age.

 Publication history

 Aurora first appeared in The Uncanny X-Men #120 (April 1979) as a member of Alpha Flight, and was created by Chris Claremont and John Byrne.

+She appeared as a main character in Alpha Flight (Vol. 1-2; 4-5), Weapon X (Vol. 2), Captain Marvel (Vol. 9), X-Factor (Vol. 4), and Marauders (Vol. 2).

 Fictional character biography

 Jeanne-Marie Beaubier was born in Montreal, Quebec, Canada.
 She and her twin brother Jean-Paul were separated in infancy after their parents died.
-Jean-Paul was adopted by Mr. and Mrs. Louis Martin, who were cousins of his mother.
+Jean-Paul was adopted by Mr. and Mrs. Louis Martin, cousins of their mother.
 The Martins could not afford to adopt Jeanne-Marie as well and arranged for Jeanne-Marie to be raised at Madame DuPont's School for Girls in Laval, Quebec, a reactionary religious school.
 Soon afterward, the Martins moved to Northern Quebec.
 The Martins were killed in an accident several years later and Jean-Paul was placed in a foster home, unaware that he had a sister.

-Extremely nervous and introverted, Jeanne-Marie Beaubier was miserable at Madame DuPont's School.
+Extremely nervous and introverted, Jeanne-Marie was miserable at Madame DuPont's School.
 At the age of thirteen, she attempted suicide by throwing herself from the roof of one of the school's buildings.
-Instead of falling to her death, Beaubier discovered that she could fly at great speed.
-Unaware that she was a mutant, the deeply religious Beaubier believed that her flight was the result of a divine miracle.
+Instead of falling to her death, Jeanne-Marie discovered that she could fly at great speed.
+Unaware that she was a mutant, Jeanne-Marie believed that her flight was the result of a divine miracle.
 The next morning, she explained to the school's headmistress what she believed had happened.
-Believing the young girl to be guilty of blasphemy, the headmistress had Beaubier severely disciplined.
+Believing the young girl to be guilty of blasphemy, the headmistress had Jeanne-Marie severely disciplined.
 This incident (and possibly other abuse) triggered a dissociative identity disorder in Jeanne-Marie; a second personality, extroverted and far more uninhibited, emerged.
-Under the influence of this second personality, Beaubier secretly left the school that same night.
+Under the influence of this second personality, Jeanne-Marie secretly left the school that same night.
 Returning three days later, she had no memory of where she had been or what she had done and she was again physically punished.
-The resulting trauma was so great that Beaubier repressed her second personality.
+The resulting trauma was so great that Jeanne-Marie repressed her second personality.